-One in 40 men and women of Ashkenazi (Central or Eastern European) Jewish descent carries a BRCA gene mutation, more than 10 times the rate of the general population, making Jewish families significantly more susceptible to hereditary breast cancer and ovarian cancer.
-Men with a BRCA mutation have an increased risk to develop melanoma, breast, prostate and pancreatic cancer.
+One in 40 men and women of Ashkenazi (Central or Eastern European) Jewish descent carries a BRCA gene mutation, more than 10 times the rate of the general population, making Jewish families significantly more susceptible to hereditary cancer.
+Men with a BRCA mutation have an increased risk to develop melanoma, male breast, prostate and pancreatic cancer.
 Men who carry a BRCA mutation have a 50% chance of passing that alteration on to each of their sons and daughters.

 For men of all backgrounds, the lifetime risk of getting breast cancer is about 1 in 1,000.
 With a BRCA1 mutation, their lifetime risk is approximately 1%, and with a BRCA2 mutation, as much as 4-6%.
 Men need to know that breast cancer is not limited to only women.
 Possible symptoms of breast cancer to watch for include:

 A lump or swelling, which is usually (but not always) painless